cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Why will our team work well together

 We started some group building activities already during the joint interview of applicants.
-During the kick-off meeting, we already saw effective group work and great potential for further collaboration.
+During the kick-off meeting, we already witnessed effective group work and great potential for further collaboration.
 The intensive training period in spring 2025 will increase the cohesion between the team members, and fine tune the cooperation and managing the various tasks and roles.
 The team advisors bring continuity already from 2022.
 Many team members also share hobbies such as playing musical instruments and different games.

 # What experience our team members have

 Our teams competed at IndySCC both in 2022 and 2023 with a great track record.
 In 2022, the team came in third overall out of ten competing teams, and won the HPL Hero run challenge.
-The 2023 IndySCC team managed to improve this and placed 2nd overall!
-For 2024 our team was accepted to the in-person competition in SCC@SC24 in Atlanta.
+The 2023 IndySCC team managed to improve this and was placed 2nd overall!
+For 2024 our team has been accepted to the in-person competition in SCC@SC24 in Atlanta.

-As each team member mentioned in the biography section of this proposal, together we have extensive experience in a multitude of fields related to scientific computing and HPC.
+As each team member mentioned in the biography section of this proposal, together we have extensive experience in a multitude of fields related to physics, computer science, data science and AI, scientific computing and HPC.
 Some have worked as research or teaching assistants and almost everybody has used CSC's supercomputers and/or university clusters during their studies.
 Additionally, a few of the team members are familiar with Linux system administration.

 Lastly we would like to add, that the team members have first hand experience with several scientific computing applications (e.g. Abaqus, COMSOL, FHIaims, GROMACS to name a few) through their work as research assistants and trainees.